Coin Flipper — Flip a Coin Online

 |---|---|---|---|

-| Coin Flip | P(H) = P(T) = 0.5 | A single random binary event where each of two outcomes has equal probability 0.5 | "A coin has memory" — it does not; each flip is independent |
+| Coin Flip | P(H) = P(T) = 0.5 | A single random binary event where each of two outcomes has equal 50/50 probability | "A coin has memory" — it does not; each flip is independent |

 | Bernoulli Trial | X ~ Bernoulli(p) | A single experiment with two outcomes (success/failure), each with fixed probability p and 1−p | Bernoulli trials require p = 0.5; in fact p can be any value |

-| Probability | P(A) = favourable / total | A number between 0 and 1 expressing how likely an event is to occur | Probability is not always a percentage; it can be expressed as a fraction or decimal |
+| Probability | P(A) = favourable / total | A number between 0 and 1 expressing how likely an event is to occur | Probability is not always a percentage; it can be a fraction or decimal |

 | Independent Events | P(A∩B) = P(A)×P(B) | Events where the occurrence of one does not change the probability of the other | Coin flips are not independent if the coin is biased or the flip method is predictable |

-| Sample Space | S = {H, T} | The set of all possible outcomes of an experiment; for one coin flip, S has two elements | Some claim the coin could land on its edge — this is excluded from the standard sample space |
+| Sample Space | S = {H, T} | The set of all possible outcomes; for one coin flip, S has exactly two elements | Some claim the coin could land on its edge — this is excluded from the standard model |

 | Binomial Distribution | X ~ B(n, p) | The probability distribution for the number of successes (heads) in n independent Bernoulli trials | Binomial distribution only applies when p is constant and trials are independent |

-| Expected Value | E[X] = n × p | The average outcome you would expect over many repetitions; for n coin flips, E[Heads] = n/2 | Expected value is not the most likely single outcome; it is the long-run average |
+| Expected Value | E[X] = n × p | The average outcome expected over many repetitions; for n coin flips, E[Heads] = n/2 | Expected value is not the most likely single outcome; it is the long-run average |

 | Random Variable | X: S → ℝ | A variable whose value is determined by a random experiment; for a coin flip, X ∈ {0, 1} | Random variables are not truly "variable" — they take one fixed value per trial |